maikwbr/mimo-dependency-measurements/README.md

 to run the scripts online.

 ### Local Installation
-If you want to run it locally on your machine, Python3 and Jupyter are needed.
+If you want to run it locally on your machine, Python3 and some libraries are needed.
 The present code was developed and tested with the following versions:

 - Python 3.12